A general framework for data-driven uncertainty quantification under complex input dependencies using vine copulas: Results on a dome truss model under asymmetric loads

 {

 }

 We coupled the $9$ loads by three different copulas: the independence copula $\CInd$ \eqrefp{indep-copula}, the Gaussian copula $\CGauss$ \eqrefp{gaussian-copula}, and a $9$-dimensional C-vine $\CVine$ \eqrefp{TrussVine}.

-The C-Vine consisted of Gumbel-Hougaard pair-copulas $\eqrefp{gumbel-hougaard-copula}$, each with parameter $\theta=5$, between sector $A$ and sectors $B,\ldots,I$ for the first tree, and independence conditional pair-copulas for the other trees.
+The C-vine consisted of Gumbel-Hougaard pair-copulas $\eqrefp{gumbel-hougaard-copula}$, each with parameter $\theta=5$, between sector $A$ and sectors $B,\ldots,I$ for the first tree, and independence conditional pair-copulas for the other trees.
 This choice assigns the loads between nodes in sector $A$ and any other loads a Kendall's correlation coefficient $\tau_K=0.8$ and an upper tail dependence coefficient $\lambda_u=0.85$.
 Thus, $C^{\mathcal{V}}$ assigns a strong positive correlation to the loads and a high probability of having joint extremes if one of the loads takes values in its upper tail.
 The Gaussian copula was taken such that its correlation matrix would match the correlation coefficients determined by the C-Vine.